GalaluddinOwais/The-Evolving-Green-Thing/README.md

 #### Target the ball

-The goal is to get the free as close as possible to the pinned ball
+The goal is to get the free ball as closer as possible to the pinned ball

 ![target the ball](https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/757b47ea-6b67-4c87-88f2-d6b14a3797c0)

 #### Triple Clearance

-The goal is to get the three balls as close as possible to the side without boundary and beyond
+The goal is to get the three balls as closer as possible to the side without a boundary and beyond

 ![clearamce](https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/bad4354b-2b18-4e53-9fcd-e958d949d220)

 #### Triple Goalkeeping

-The goal is to keep the three balls within the frame, preventing each from going beyond the side without boundary
+The goal is to keep the three balls within the frame, preventing each from going beyond the side without a boundary

 ![goalkeeping](https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/f584ef5e-8258-4405-a717-d46b022a52c5)

 #### The Floor Is Lava

-The goal is to avoid contact with the lower boundary as long as possible (Note that the amount of movement is limited for that type of "thing")
+The goal is to avoid contact with the lower boundary for as long as possible (Note that the amount of movement is limited for that type of "thing")

 ![lava](https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/137060dc-7c4d-46d3-8be2-714f5455bd0b)